(Hint: Don’t Follow the Herd) Step Away From the Beaten Path

 You’re in sales.
 If your sales leader is anything like the sales leaders at DiscoverOrg, then they are absolutely vigilant about your time and making sure that you are prioritizing the highest return activities.
 That means fishing where the fish are – prospecting where there is the most likelihood of a sale, understanding your target buyer and going after them.
 This also means not just clicking on the first thing to come across your screen.

-If you’re already using DiscoverOrg, then mine our triggers to find the opportunities that are most relevant to you.
+If you’re already using DiscoverOrg, then mine our scoops to find the opportunities that are most relevant to you.
 Do a REAL company search and dissect companies by Revenue, Industry, Technologies Used, Growth Rate etc., not just the first thing that comes to your mind.
 Be vigilant about your own time – it’s one of the few things you can control as an Inside Sales Rep or SDR – spend it on the opportunities and leads that have the most likelihood to close.
 Using DiscoverOrg, success is at your fingertips – look beyond the first contact you see and you will find it

 You might also be interested in: